AaronVerDow/nix/common/kanata/README.md

 * Split config that enables disabling an internal laptop keyboard while still controlling an external bluetooth board.
   * This allows placing the bluetooth keyboard over the internal one.
 Internal keyboard is toggled with a chord press.
 * Basic vim shortcuts when holding `;` key
-* Press both shift keys for caps word
+* Double press right shift for caps word
 * Auto run
   * Press w four times rapidly and they key will be held
   * Press s to stop